javiorfo/nvim-nyctophilia/README.md

 # nvim-nyctovim
-*nvim-poe is a set of nyctophiliac colorschemes for Neovim written in Lua.*
+*nvim-nyctovim is a set of nyctophiliac colorschemes for Neovim written in Lua.*

 ## Caveats
 - This plugin has been developed on and for Linux following open source philosophy.